 Five ANU academics are currently based in Port Moresby at SBPP, teaching courses across the Division of Economics and the Division of Public Policy Management.

 Collaborative research and outreach

 The Development Policy Centre is involve in a variety of collaborative research with SBPP UPNG.
 The Centre and the School co-host the annual PNG Update which has been held at UPNG’s Waigani Campus (Port Moresby) since 2014.
 The PNG Update is PNG’s premier forum for the analysis of contemporary economic and social issues and presentations from the 2017 PNG Update are available online.
 We also support a number of other workshops and seminars, and many Devpolicy faculty undertake PNG-related research under the rubric of the PNG Project.
 The Centre provides outreach for our collaborative work through a variety of channels, including public seminars at UPNG and ANU, blog posts and occasional discussion papers.

 We encourage two way visits between ANU and UPNG staff, with a particular focus on staff development.
-In 2017 we provided scholarship support for two SBPP academic staff to pursue Masters in International and Development Economics at ANU, and will select another candidate to join the scholarship program in 2018.
+In 2017 we provided scholarship support for three SBPP academic staff to pursue Masters in International and Development Economics at ANU, and will select another candidate to join the scholarship program in 2018.